 Know Your Priorities

 As a college student, you might often find yourself overwhelmed with classwork and your job (myself included).
 Therefore, intern experiences can really help you to learn how to best prioritize your workload, and this can apply to other aspects of your life as well (such as schoolwork and exams).
+This concept of keeping track of your efforts, assignment, and due dates are known as time management.

 Having the skill of effective time management will save you from a lot of unnecessary stress, and don’t feel discouraged if it takes some time for you to understand which tasks and projects should be prioritized over others.
 For me, I usually organize my work based on deadlines and the estimated time that I will spend on that assignment.
 Of course, some tasks and projects can be completed quicker or may take even more time than you may have initially thought, so keep this in mind too.
 If you’re having a hard time knowing which projects should take priority, ask your supervisor to clarify their expected deadlines.
 Ask them when they would like a project fully completed, or perhaps when they want the rough draft completed so they can review it and give feedback.